-Have You Been Hurt by a Defective Auto Airbag?
-Did it fail to deploy or explode?
+Have You Been Hurt by an Exploding Defective Airbag?
 We can help.
 Complete the form to your left or call us today.
 ALERT: Auto Airbag maker Takata to pay $1 billion to settle US air bag probe.
 Source: Wall Street Journal

 Many people have heard about the problems with exploding airbags through widely publicized reports in the news media.
 It may seem to be a huge problem for individuals, and with recalls issued for multi-millions of vehicles, it also is a widespread problem for manufacturers.
 However, in terms of potential danger to drivers or passengers, the truth and risk potential is less dramatic.
 Regardless, anytime notice of a recall for a vehicle is issued, action should follow to get the problem resolved.

 Airbags that function normally have saved over 37,000 lives; non-functioning or defective airbags have harmed a far lesser number of people.
 The primary manufacturer of defective airbags is a Japanese company, Takata.
 As of January 2017, only about 180 injuries and 16 deaths worldwide have been linked to defective Takata airbags.
 Due to the potential risk of serious harm or death, the airbag issue should be taken seriously by consumers.